The Copper River Highway remains closed indefinitely at Mile 36 due to safety concerns at Bridge No. 339.

 Miles from Cordova (C) shown.

-- C 19.1 Haystack USFS Trail and trailhead parking to south.
-Easy 0.8-mile boardwalk trail (lots of stairs) leads to delta overlook with interpretive signs.
+C 19.1 Haystack USFS Trail and trailhead parking to south.
+Uphill climb for 0.8-mile (lots of stairs) leads to delta overlook with interpretive signs.
+Do not attempt without waterproof footwear.

-- C 22.1 Alaganik Slough; boat ramp, picnic tables, firepits, toilets, covered tables, wildflowers, interpretive signs.
+C 22.1 Alaganik Slough; boat ramp, picnic tables, firepits, toilets, covered tables, wildflowers, interpretive signs.
+Boat access to McKinley Lake.

-- C 24.8 Side road leads 1 mile north to Saddlebag Glacier USFS Trailhead parking; easy 3-mile trail to lake, best trail for mountain biking.
+C 24.8 Side road leads 1 mile north to Saddlebag Glacier USFS Trailhead parking; easy 3-mile trail to lake, best trail for mountain biking.
+Keep dogs on leash, trappers use this area.
+3 limited-access, undeveloped campsites are off of this road with no service, no fee camping.